-Note that in Kamenica and Gentzkow (2011), no strategic incentive is allowed in the reporting stage so that the equilibrium payoff of each type can be considered a function merely depending on the posterior or the type itself, in which case the concavification approach is useful.
-In our environment, however, the equilibrium payoff of each type is also determined by the choice of an experiment.
-Since given any experiment, all types' equilibrium payoffs are interdependent, the standard approach cannot be applied directly and we need to make comparison across different experiments to narrow down the range of the optimal experiment step by step.
+Note that in Kamenica and Gentzkow (2011), as no strategic incentive is allowed in the reporting stage, the equilibrium payoff of each type can be considered a function merely depending on the posterior or the type itself, in which case the concavification approach is useful.
+In our setting, however, the equilibrium payoff of each type is also determined by the choice of experiment.
+Since given any experiment, all types' equilibrium payoffs are interdependent, the standard approach cannot be applied directly and we need to compare the different experiments to narrow the range of the optimal experiment stepwise.
+We investigate how to design an optimal experiment (Section 4.1) and when the sender will design an experiment to obtain information that cannot be fully transmitted through reporting (Section 4.2).